Androscoggin County, Maine: Geography

 According to the U.S. Census Bureau, the county has a total area of 497 sqmi, of which 468 sqmi is land and 29 sqmi (5.9%) is water.
-It is the second-smallest county in Maine by total area, after neighboring Sagadahoc County.
+It is the second-smallest county in Maine by total area, after neighboring Sagadahoc County, while Knox County is second-smallest by land area.

 The Androscoggin River flows through the center of the county, as well as forming a short part of the county line with Sagadahoc County in the south.
 The Androscoggin Riverlands State Park lies along the river, north of Auburn.
 The county is also the site of Poland Spring, the original source of the bottled water brand bearing its name.
+Hill Ridge lies to the west of Sabattus Pond and east of the Androscoggin River.